Best 15 Courier Services in Dubai for E-commerce Businesses (2026)

 Best For: SMEs expanding across the GCC from a Dubai base

-About: Backed by global logistics group Agility, Shipa was purpose-built as a digital-first, app-simple delivery platform for small and mid-size businesses.
+Backed by global logistics group Agility, Shipa was purpose-built as a digital-first, app-simple delivery platform for small and mid-size businesses.
 Operates across multiple GCC markets with a single integration point.

-E-commerce Edge: Scalable GCC infrastructure with a clean digital dashboard, easy onboarding, and real-time tracking.
+E-commerce Edge: Scalable GCC infrastructure with a clean digital dashboard, easy onboarding, and real-time carrier tracking.
 One of the smoother experiences for growing brands that need regional reach without enterprise complexity.

 Services: Regional GCC Express, Last-mile Delivery, Easy Returns, Real-time Tracking.

-Watch Out For: Still building delivery density in some GCC markets outside the UAE — verify coverage and SLAs in specific cities before committing volume.
+Watch Out For: Still building delivery density in some GCC markets outside the UAE.
+Verify coverage and SLAs in specific cities before committing volume.

 Best For: SMEs needing guaranteed 24hr domestic delivery with flexible pricing